rohit-ayadav/Music-Player/README.md

 - Use the control icons at the bottom to manage playback, volume, and modes.
 - Explore the features and enjoy the music!

+## Live Website

+Check out the live version of the Music Player on [GitHub Pages](https://rohit-ayadav.github.io/Music-Player/).

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.